AdobeDocs/experience-manager-64.en/help/sites-authoring/adobe-campaign-forms.md

 discoiquuid: d53ef3e2-14ca-4444-b563-be67be15c040
 ---

-# Creating Adobe Campaign Forms in AEM{#creating-adobe-campaign-forms-in-aem}
+# Creating Adobe Campaign Forms in AEM {#creating-adobe-campaign-forms-in-aem}

 AEM lets you create and use forms that interact with Adobe Campaign on your website.
 Specific fields can be inserted into your forms and mapped to the Adobe Campaign database.